 College Celebrates Spring Graduates

 RALEIGH, N.C.
-(May 6, 2023) – Lots of hugs and cheers today as hundreds of Wake Tech graduates celebrated their accomplishments at the college's Spring Commencement celebration.
-Watch highlights here.
+(May 7, 2022) – Lots of hugs and cheers today as Wake Tech graduates celebrated their accomplishments at the college’s Spring Commencement Exercises.
+Watch highlights

-Wake Tech President Dr. Scott Ralls congratulated the class of 2023.
+Wake Tech President Dr. Scott Ralls congratulated the Class of 2022.

 "Graduates, you have worked hard for this day.
 Congratulations on your accomplishments.
 Your torch has been lit, and I hope for each of you many more successes and a life overflowing with happiness and fulfillment."

 One of Wake Tech’s standout graduates is Emerald Owens.
 She faced several hurdles during the pandemic that could have threatened her educational success.
 After she was furloughed from her job, Owens worried about paying for classes and other necessities, including rent, food and insulin.
 She reached out for help and received emergency financial assistance through Wake Tech’s Rally Fund, as well as Food Lion gift cards to help pay for groceries.
 Wake Tech’s Rally Fund is designed to provide students with emergency aid and to provide scholarships to help students facing hardships complete their degrees.

 In addition to the financial support, Owens says her instructors went above and beyond helping her after class with her homework.
 She says the extra effort and financial assistance made it possible for her realize her dream of graduating.

 "Wake Tech has been monumental in the achievement of my education," she said.
 "I am so grateful for the help I received when I needed it the most that I am currently holding back tears."

 Owens, who is receiving her Associate in Applied Science degree in Human Services Technology/ Mental Health, is currently working in her field as a social security disability case manager.